-Communication (P3) is the mean of responses to a selection of two out of three baseline survey statements on communication that are answered on a 5-point Likert scale and collapsed to a 3-point scale as above:
+Communication (P3) is the mean of responses to a selection of two out of three baseline survey statements on communication that are answered on a 5-point Likert scale and transformed as above:

 - I am able to clearly communicate my goals to others. - I dare to share what I want with others.